JBHua/5455-term-project/README.md

 pip install tensorboardX
 pip install speechbrain
 ```
+Note: if you're using Windows, install `windows-curses` instead of `curses-util`
-See `requirements.txt` for complete list
+See `requirements.txt` for complete list.

 ## Huggingface User Token
 User token (with write access) is used to upload the model to huggingface.
 Use huggingface-cli to login or set `push_to_hub` to `False`